-Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team Medium term operational plan. after the crisis Commonly Accessible: Possibility to visit enough locations and interview a full range of informants.
+Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team Medium term operational plan.
+Less than one month after the crisis and/or each time is considered needed.
+Commonly Accessible: Possibility to visit enough locations and interview a full range of informants.
 Secondary information, and primary information gathered through a full range of informants.
-Low: Sufficient time to interview full range or informants.
+Low: Sufficient time to interview full range of informants.
 Coordination with partners is mandatory to avoid duplication and ensure the reliability of the data collected.
-Generalist, possibly supported by ^f specialists.
+Generalist, possibly supported by specia lists .